 Positive handling should be limited to emergency situations and used only in the last resort.
 Under the Children Order 1995, it is only permissible as described under the heading "Physical Control".
-Article 4 of the Education Order 1998 clarifies powers that already exist in common law.
-It enables trained staff in the school, authorised by the Headteacher, to use such force as is reasonable in the circumstances, to prevent a pupil from:
+Article 4

 - Committing an offence - Causing personal injury to, or damage to the property of, any person (including the pupil himself) - Engaging in any behaviour prejudicial to the maintenance of good order and discipline at the school or among its pupils, whether during a teaching session or otherwise.